deepalisingh286/FlipbookPageFooter/README.md

 ## Versions
 1. 31.07.24: Initial upload
+2. 17.11.2025: Added a Python version of the Matlab code and additional code for a spar-type floating wind turbine with waves and heave motion (Deepali)

 ## File overview
 - **turbinePlanform.dat**: Contains the planform data required to plot a wind turbine blade.
 The three columns are the spanwise position, the chord length and the relative position of the pitch axis.
 The planform is based on the [IEA 15 MW reference wind turbine](https://github.com/IEAWindTask37/IEA-15-240-RWT).